apache/directory-fortress-core/README-PROPERTIES.md

  superadmin.role=fortress-core-super-admin
  ```

-12. Enable validation for temporal constraints.
+12. Enable validation for temporal and dynamic constraints.

  ```
  # these properties will enable temporal constraint checks on role activations: